rishikaarya/BDDA_Bottom-Up-Approach/README.md

 # Supermarket Database Overview
 This repository contains SQL scripts for creating and populating a retail store database using a top-down approach.
-The database is designed to manage and track various aspects of a retail store, including products, customers, invoices, discounts, taxes, and more.
+The database is designed to manage and track various aspects of a supermarket, including products, customers, invoices, discounts, taxes, and more.

 # Database Schema
 The database schema consists of 14 tables, each playing a specific role in the store’s operations: